Application for Asylum: How to Seek Asylum in the USA

 • membership in a specific social group,

-These applicants, who are present in the US, might have faced persecution in the past or are afraid of being persecuted in the future if they return home.
+• nationality, etc. These applicants, who are present in the US, might have faced persecution in the past or are afraid of being persecuted in the future if they return home.
+To make sure you are eligible to apply for asylum, you can use this USCIS Tool .

 Submitting Form I-589

 Before anything, read the Form I-589 instructions and ensure you can complete the form correctly.
+Except for the form, you have to attach the supporting documentation.
+This includes:

-• the applicant’s personal statement about why they are seeking asylum.
+• the applicants personal statement about why they are seeking asylum.
 This statement should be detailed and explain the reasons and experiences of the applicant.

-• a report on the applicant’s home country’s political, social, and economic conditions.
+• a report on the applicants home country's political, social, and economic conditions.

-• a medical report in which the applicant’s physical and/or psychological harm as a result of persecution is recorded.
+• a medical report in which the applicants physical and/or psychological harm as a result of persecution is recorded.

-• any police reports and/or court documents that prove the applicant’s fear of persecution is well-founded.
+• any police reports and/or court documents that prove the applicants fear of persecution is well-founded.

-• witnesses’ statements to support the applicant’s claims of persecution.
+• witnesses statements to support the applicants claims of persecution.

-• news articles published in reputable sources that prove the applicant’s persecution or other individuals in the same condition.
+• news articles published in reputable sources that prove the applicants persecution or other individuals in the same condition.

+• the applicants ID cards, such as passport, and travel documents.
 Please note that the supporting documentation and evidence requirements are different for each case.
 Consulting with an asylum lawyer can guarantee the form is filled out correctly and the evidence is enough to prove your asylum claims.

-Step 3: Biometrics Appointment and Asylum Seeker’s Background Check
+Step 3: Biometrics Appointment and Asylum Seekers Background Check

 After the asylum application is submitted, most applicants receive a notice that requires them to undergo biometric and background checks.
+During this, your fingerprints, photo, and signature are taken for security purposes.

 Step 4: Asylum Interview

 As a part of the application process, asylum applicants must appear for the asylum interview.
 During this interview, you will have the opportunity to prove your case and support your claims by providing additional evidence and explanation for a USCIS asylum officer.
+The asylum officer will then evaluate your case and It's credibility.

 Step 5: Adjudication; Asylum Granted or Denied